 Charitable giving is a Jewish value and commandment.
 This is expressed in part by supporting external charities 3-4 charities are recommended by Board members and approved by the Board.
-The Appeal this year resulted in funding totalling £13,704 to the nominated charities.
+The Appeal this year resulted in funding totalling £13,488 to the nominated charities.
 There is no benchmark amount for this Appeal.
-However, this level of funding is attractive and above prior years.
-The number this year was augmented by a specific fund raising events (a quiz and a coffee morning) in aid of the Mcmillan Cancer care.
+However, this level of funding is attractive in relation to prior years.
+The number this year was augmented by a specific fund raising events (a coffee morning) in aid of the Mcmillan Cancer care.